clintmckenna/polymarketR/README.md

 **Notes:**
 - Not all events/markets will have price history available for all tokens.
 - The interval parameter may not always be honored exactly by the API; you may receive lower- or higher-frequency data.
+Still trying to figure out a solution for this.
 - All package functions return tibbles for easy manipulation with dplyr/tidyverse tools.

 Thanks and feel free to suggest any changes or improvements!